FusionAuth/fusionauth-site/astro/src/content/articles/identity-basics/open-source-vs-commercial.md

 One of the more notable differences between open source and commercial solutions is cost.
 Because of the benefits detailed above, there is usually a cost to a commercial solution, whereas many open-source solutions are provided free of charge and maintained by the community.

 However, some commercial software offers free tiers with limited support.
 For example, Auth0 allows you a certain number of users for free.
-FusionAuth has a community edition allowing you an unlimited number of users if you self-host.
+FusionAuth has a Community plan allowing you an unlimited number of users if you self-host.

 Another item to consider is the pricing structure of the commercial solution.
 Some commercial products may prove cost-effective to large corporations, with high usage, but terribly improbable for a startup wanting a lowering buy-in point.
 Or more commonly, commercial providers provide different tiers depending on usage.
 This may make some use cases untenable as your product scales.